We work collaboratively on many projects with all levels of government and industry.

 CRC-HPS bridges the gap between soil science and farm management.
 Our practical, real-world outputs will allow farmers to optimise their productivity, yield and profitability, and ensure the long-term sustainability of their farming businesses.

-All CSU researchers can register to have access to the members area of the Soil CRC website.
+All Charles Sturt researchers can register to have access to the members area of the Soil CRC website.

 Australia must be, and be recognised as, a secure and trusted place to do business.
 This will benefit the economy by enabling industry to attract and increase investment, trade and commerce.
 Industry is increasingly cyber connected and reliant on a secure cyber experience.